-- 2.1 This Statement of Principles was approved by the Licensing Committee on XXX and adopted at a meeting of Watford Borough Council on XXX.
-It was placed on our website on xxxx 2012 and is effective from xxx 2013).
+- 2.1 This Statement of Principles was approved by the Licensing Committee on 12 November 2012 and adopted at a meeting of Watford Borough Council on 5 December 2012.
+It was placed on our website on 6 December 2012 and is effective from 6 January 2013.
 Copies have been placed in public libraries in the Borough as well as being available in the Town Hall. - 2.2 It should be noted that this policy statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.